manasi1031/Hogwarts-school/README.md

 #### Target Audience

-- Prospective Parents and Children
+- Prospective Parents and Children.
-- Parents of Children currently studying and also the children
+- Parents of Children currently studying and also the children.
-- Apart from the above Professors, Administration staff, Nurse, etc to look for job vacancies
+- Apart from the above Professors, Administration staff, Nurse, etc to look for job vacancies.

 #### User Stories